packit/packit.dev/content/docs/guide.md

 And where do you need to place this config file?
 Whenever you need to use Packit -- the concept is easy:
 Packit loads the config file from the repository and commit related to the event it reacts to.
-E.g. if Packit works with pull-requests, it takes config from the HEAD commit of the pull-request, if Packit works with releases, the release commit is used and if Packit works with downstream Koji build, the respective dist-git commit is used.
+E.g. if Packit reacts to a pull request, it takes config from the HEAD commit of the pull request, if Packit works with releases, the release commit is used and if Packit works with downstream Koji build, the respective dist-git commit is used.